Large-scale Russian strike on Kyiv damages cultural institutions, architectural landmarks and book repositories – photos, video

 The museum preserves and presents Ukrainian art from the times of Kyivan Rus to the present day.
 NAMU's collection contains tens of thousands of works of Ukrainian art, ranging from icons and classical paintings to contemporary art.

-The State Historical and Architectural Preserve Ancient Kyiv reported damage to the National Chornobyl Museum.
+The Ancient Kyiv State Historical and Architectural Preserve reported extensive damage to the National Chornobyl Museum.

 The museum had reopened only a few days before the attack following extensive renovation work.
 The museum building has now been almost completely destroyed.
 In addition to the museum itself, the blast wave and debris damaged a number of architectural landmarks in Kyiv's Podilskyi district.